Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-It added to our discussions currently happening
+It gave them their first acknowledgment of it.
+Space to be mindful and question

 Did the resource encourage new ways of thinking and talking about the value food?